Issa Rae Is Still Rapping In The Mirror In Season 4 Of Insecure

 Writer, actress, and producer Issa Rae made the jump from YouTube to HBO with the 2016 premiere of her hilarious series Insecure.
 As the lead character, Rae plays the complicated but lovable character Issa (hey, when it’s your show, you make the rules), and she clumsily navigates life and love with the help of her closest friends.

-Now, after making us wait for an entire year, Rae and the Insecure gang are slated to make their grand return on April 12, 2020.
-Today, the showrunner and star of the series popped up on social media to share a hilarious trailer for the fourth season.
+Now, after making us wait for an entire year, Rae and the Insecure gang are slated to make their grand return on 12th April 2020, with a UK release date yet to be announced.
+Yesterday, the showrunner and star of the series popped up on social media to share a hilarious trailer for the fourth season.

 Advertisement